Aqua Line (Mumbai Metro): Bidding

-Environmental Damage & Safety issues
+Environmental damage and safety issues

-Green cover loss & harm to biodiversity
+Green cover loss and harm to biodiversity

 The project will affect 5,012 trees, of which 1,331 will be cut and the remaining 3,681 will re-planted in other parts of the city.
 Per the terms of the contracts awarded to various consortia, they are in-charge of transplanting affected trees and planting new trees to make up for those cut down.
-The contract requires consortia to plant three times the number of trees cut down for the project, and maintain them for a period of at least 3 years.
-The consortium of Tata Projects, ITD Cementation and CEC Taiwan, which won the contract to construct the package 4, pledged to construct 4 times more trees than it was required to plant under the contract.
+The contract requires consortia to plant three times the number of trees cut down for the project, and maintain them for a period of at least three years.
+The consortium of Tata Projects, ITD Cementation and CEC Taiwan, which won the contract to construct package 4, pledged to construct four times more trees than it was required to plant under the contract.
 The work on package 4, the section between Siddhivinayak Temple and Mahim, required the felling of 150 trees.
 The consortium pledged that it would plant 2,000 trees instead of the required 450.

 On 28 February 2017, the MMRC announced that it would donate 25,000 saplings to housing societies, hospitals, and schools located along the metro line.
 The MMRC stated that the donation was in addition to compulsory tree plantation required by MCGM regulations.
 In January 2017, the MMRC hired arborist Simon Leong from Singapore to serve as a tree consultant on the project.
 Leong will provide his services for a six-month period at a rate of $33,000 per month.
 The MMRC donated 16,000 saplings at 25 different locations under its Project Neighbourhood initiative on 11 April 2017.

 MMRC Director Ashwini Bhide criticized the controversy over the tree felling required for the project saying that infrastructure could not be built without cutting down trees.
 Bhide stated that the metro had been designed to minimize the loss of trees, and that 3 times more trees would be planted to make up for the loss.
 Bhide further explained that the 5,000 trees proposed to be cut for Metro 3 would reduce carbon dioxide by 6,100 kg, while reduction in vehicle usage as a result of Metro 3 would reduce carbon emissions by an estimated 9.9 million kg.
 Bhide also stated that the MMRC had considered building the depot at Kalina and Kanjurmarg but decided against it due to lack of availability of land and potential legal disputes involving land in the area.